Sign In

 A coordinate system is a reference framework used to describe the positions of objects like points, lines, and surfaces in a space.
 A fixed point called the origin is used as a reference in the coordinate system.
 The most common types of coordinate systems are one-, two-, or three-dimensional.

-A coordinate plane is a two-dimensional coordinate system.
+A coordinate plane, also known as a Cartesian or a rectangular coordinate system, is a two-dimensional coordinate system.
 It is a grid that results from intersecting a vertical number line with a horizontal number line at their zero points.
 The horizontal number line is usually named the x-axis and the vertical number line is usually the y-axis.

 A coordinate is the position of an object in a coordinate system relative to the corresponding axis.
 Coordinates are often seen together with other coordinates, which can describe the position of an object in a coordinate system with one, two, three, or even more dimensions.